Aquatic-Labs/Umbra-Mod-Menu/README.md

 4. Once you are in the proper directory and Risk of Rain 2 is open, type

-`smi.exe inject -p "Risk of Rain 2" -a "[Path to UmbraRoR.dll]" -n UmbraRoR -c Loader -m Load`
+`smi.exe inject -p "Risk of Rain 2" -a "[Path to UmbraMenu.dll]" -n UmbraMenu -c Loader -m Load`

 again replacing [Path to UmbraMenu.dll] with the proper path (keep the quotes)